JetBlue pilot who disrupted flight declared insane, not guilty

 | SAN ANTONIO

-SAN ANTONIO A Texas judge on Tuesday found a JetBlue pilot insane and not guilty of interfering with a flight after his bizarre behavior forced an emergency landing in March.
+SAN ANTONIO A Texas judge on Tuesday found a JetBlue pilot insane and not guilty of interfering with a flight after his bizarre behaviour forced an emergency landing in March.

 Clayton Osbon, 49, had been charged with interference with a flight crew and could have faced up to 20 years in prison.